roytang/blog/content/post/2008/05/shadowmoor-standard-inaugural.md

 This time the hate came out, and I won game two due to a Tormod's Crypt turning his reanimation spells into dead cards.

 In game 3, we go into topdeck mode without him reanimating anything.
 Finally, he attempts Dread Return and I show him the lone card in my hand: Stonecloaker!
 I RFG the Akroma he wanted, but he keeps all other creatures off the board with removal.
 He's at three so even a single Llanowar Elves gets hits with a Damnation.
 I manage to play another elf; he attempts to Dread Return again.
 He still has four mana open so I assume has the Mannequin to respond to Stonecloaker.
 I take the bait, knowing I had an O-Ring in hand for the Hellkite that would come.
 He plays Mannequin in response as I expected.
-I clarify: "Is the Stonecloaker in play?&#8221; His response: "No, still on the stack.&#8221; Perfect!
+I clarify: "Is the Stonecloaker in play?"
+His response: "No, still on the stack."
+Perfect!
 I let Mannequin resolve, taking me down to sixteen.
 We resolve Stonecloaker and I bounce the elf.
 On my turn I play O-Ring and swing for the last 3 damage.

 Games: 5-4, rounds: 2-2